Gao Gang: Preliminary discussions with party leaders

-Negative Party reactions and death
+Negative party reactions and death

-When Gao expressed his thoughts to Li Xiannian, Chen Yun and Deng Xiaoping, they were all concerned that his attempts were a clear threat to Party unity.
+When Gao expressed his thoughts to Li Xiannian, Chen Yun and Deng Xiaoping, they were all concerned that his attempts were a threat to party unity.
 Chen and Li informed Zhou Enlai first about Gao's activities and then spoke to Mao.
-Deng spoke to Mao directly about Gao's approach.
-At a Politburo meeting on 24 December 1953, Mao confronted Gao and gave him a serious warning that his activities were a severe threat to Party unity.
+Deng also approached Mao directly about Gao's approach.
+At a Politburo meeting on 24 December 1953, Mao confronted Gao and gave him a serious warning that his activities were a severe threat to party unity.
 At the conference, Mao's position was clear: he condemned Gao for forming "an anti-Party alliance".

-This effectively marked the end of Gao's attempts to advance his position as he realised that he did not in fact have Mao's support.
-Mao then entrusted Liu Shaoqi, one of the targets of Gao's brief attempt to gain power, with the organisation of a plenum in February 1954 that would focus on Party unity.
-Mao's reaction could be seen as a signal of both Mao's lack of tolerance for those who sought to threaten the integrity of the CPC, and a public endorsement of Liu.
+This effectively marked the end of Gao's attempts to advance his position as he realized that he did not in fact have Mao's support.
+Mao then entrusted Liu Shaoqi, one of the targets of Gao's brief attempt to gain power, with the organization of a plenum in February 1954 that would focus on party unity.
+Mao's reaction was viewed as both a signal of Mao's lack of tolerance for those who sought to threaten the integrity of the party, and a public endorsement of Liu.

-At the February discussion meetings, Zhou Enlai made various charges against Gao Gang.
-Zhou accused Gao first of setting up an 'independent kingdom', a reference to Gao's power base in the northeast; and second of having 'mixed up right and wrong in Soviet relations', a hint at Gao's alleged close ties to the USSR; and finally of 'fabricating Comrade Mao Zedong's words', as Gao had told others that his plans had Mao's support.
-Zhou publicly contradicted Gao's belief that the military should play a preeminent role in the politics of the PRC, deplored Gao's attempts to spread "rumors" about Liu and other leaders, and concluded that Gao's intention was to sow discord and to usurp power within the Party and the state.
+At the February meetings, Zhou Enlai made several accusations against Gao Gang.
+Zhou accused Gao first of setting up an "independent kingdom", a reference to Gao's power base in the northeast; and second of having "mixed up right and wrong in Soviet relations", a hint at Gao's alleged close ties to the Soviets; and finally of 'fabricating Comrade Mao Zedong's words', as Gao had told others that his plans had Mao's support.
+Zhou publicly contradicted Gao's belief that the military should play a preeminent role in Chinese politics, condemned Gao's attempts to spread "rumors" about Liu and other leaders, and concluded that Gao's intention was to sow discord and to usurp power within the party and the state.
 Zhou also condemned Gao's dissolute lifestyle.

-Apparently distraught, Gao made several attempts to talk to Mao but was refused an audience with the Chairman.
-It is possible that Mao avoided facing Gao because of the secret talks between the two men that had prompted Gao's attempts to advance his own position.
+A distraught Gao made several attempts to talk to Mao but was refused an audience with the chairman.
+It has been speculated that Mao avoided facing Gao because of the secret talks between the two men that had prompted Gao's attempts to advance his own position.
 Gao tried to shoot himself during the February meetings and succeeded in poisoning himself in August 1954.
-After his suicide, in 1955, Gao was formally expelled from the Party.
-Gao's ally, Rao, was also expelled from the Party, and was jailed until his death in 1975.
-Gao's death not only brought closure of the most immediate sort to the “Affair”, it made sure that he was duly remembered in a dishonourable fashion as a traitor to the Party.
+In 1955, after his suicide, Gao was formally expelled from the Party.
+Gao's ally, Rao, was also expelled from the CCP, and was jailed until his death in 1975.
+Gao's death not only brought closure to the affair but also made sure that he was duly remembered in a dishonorable fashion as a traitor to the party.
+Many refer to the fall of Gao Gang, along with Rao Shushi, as a prime example of Mao's use of 'Character Assassination' to defeat surrounding political officials in the CCP hierarchy.